openware/open-finance-protocol/README.md

 # RFC Open Finance Protocol

-:warning: This protocol is a draft, it is likely to change in the near future.

-:heart: Contributions and suggestions are welcome. :heart:

 ## Summary

-That standard is aiming to create simple, fast and sufficient protocol for financial communication with/between financial institutions using web-socket.
+This standard is aiming to create a simple, fast and sufficient protocol for financial communication with and between financial institutions using web-socket.

 ## Motivation